gamma-opt/RobustDecisionProgramming.jl/docs/src/distributional_robustness/best-worst-case-expected-value.md

 # [Best Worst-Case Expected Value](@id best-worst-case-expected-value)
-## Overview
-It finds the best worst-case expected value when there is uncertainty in the probability distribution.
-In this case, best means maximizing over decision variables, and worst-case expected value means minimum expected value over an uncertainty set that accounts for the distribution's uncertainty.
-In this work, we only consider discrete probability distributions.

 ## Discrete Probabilities
 We denote a finite set the **states** for probabilities and utilities as